Atractocarpus chartaceus: Etymology

 The genus name Atractocarpus is created from the Ancient Greek atractos (spindle) and karpos (fruit).
 It refers to the shape of the fruit of the type species, Atractocarpus bracteatus.
 The species epithet chartaceus is derived from the Latin word charta (paper), which is a reference to the thin papery leaves.

 Distribution and habitat

-The natural range of the narrow-leaved gardenia is coastal subtropical forests of eastern Australia, from the Richmond River, New South Wales (about 29°S) to Gladstone, Queensland (about 23°S).
-There is also a small, very disjunct population in Eungella National Park west of Mackay, Queensland (about 21°S), some 370 km to the north.
+The natural range of the narrow-leaved gardenia is coastal subtropical forests of eastern Australia, from the Richmond River, New South Wales, (about 29°S) to Gladstone, Queensland (about 23°S).
+There is also a small, very disjunct population in Eungella National Park west of Mackay (about 21°S), some 370 km to the north.
 Puttock surmises that the disjunction is a result of a lack of observations/collections, rather than the plant being absent from the area.